mcarter96/JavaReview/BinarySearchNotes.md

 # Binary Search Notes

+## Definiton

+**Binary Search** is a searching algorithm used in a sorted array by repeatedly diving the search interval in half.
+The idea of **binary search** is to use the inromation that the array is sorted and reduce the time complexity to O(log n)

 ## Implementation

-**Binary Search** is a searching algorithm used in a sorted array by repeatedly diving the search interval in half.
-The idea of binary search is to use the inromation that the array is sorted and reduce the time complexity to O(log n)

 The basic steps to perform **binary search** are: